Kumar-Sahani200/AdoptDog/README.md

 npm run dev
 ```

-Finally, you can run the production server:
+Or, you can run the production server:

 ```bash
 npm run build
 ```

+Open http://localhost:3000 with your browser to see the result.

 ## Tech Stack